bakhodirsuyarov/GekoCorp/README.md

-this project has breen made by gulp and less compilator
+this project has been made by gulp and less compilator